alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You must have a licence to supply anything on the UK strategic export control lists to someone based outside the UK (except for exporting ‘dual use’ items to some EU countries).

 The UK strategic export control lists include finished items or systems, raw materials and components.
 For example: